Angie55/UC-Milestone-Project-0ne/README.md

 - Firefox- resizing the screen from the smallest to largest size.
 Also using Firefox developer tools to view site on all available devices in portrait and landscape.

 **iPhone 5SE**–
-- Safari and Chrome- portrait and landcape.
+- Safari and Chrome- portrait and landscape.

 Checked site across several versions of browsers on [Browserly](https://www.browserling.com/)

 ### Issues found and resolved -

-Alot of testing was done as the project was built so most issues were generally resolved along the way.
+A lot of testing was done as the project was built so most issues were generally resolved along the way.

 On all tablets I found that the ingredients and method sections on the individual recipes pages were displaying both the large and small screen version between 810px and 991px.
 I corrected this by amending the size the media query for larger screens should begin.